-Formative assessment has been proved to be an effective tool in improving learners' use of language (Bachman, 1990; Chappuis & Chappuis, 2007; Cheng, Rogers, & Hu, 2004; Cowie & Bell, 1999; Yu & Li, 2014).
-Investigating formative assessment studies helped encourage students' achievement (Hattie, 2009, 2012); or enhance students' performance when integrated into teaching (Wiliam, Lee, Harrison, & Black, 2004).
-Importantly, employing different formative methods to assess the students during the course would both enhance students' success and encourage their motivation and self-assessment (Black & William, 1998).
+Formative assessment has been proved to be an effective tool in improving learners' use of language (Bachman, 1990; Bell and Cowie 1999; Cheng et al., 2004; Chappuis & Chappuis, 2007; Yu & Li, 2014).
+Investigating formative assessment studies helped encourage students' achievement (Hattie, 2009; 2012); or enhance students' performance when integrated into teaching (Wiliam et al., 2004).
+Importantly, employing different formative methods to assess the students during the course would both enhance students' success encourage their motivation and and self-assessment (Black & William, 1998).
 Especially, in teaching writing, this type of assessment can help teachers "to gauge the effectiveness of their instructional practices, modify instructions as needed, and provide students with feedback on writing strengths and areas in need of further development" (Graham, Harris, & Hebert, 2011, p.
 5).
-Nowadays, with the advancement and proliferation of cyber applications, and learning management systems bound up with Web 2.0, educators and researchers are greatly aware of how computer-assisted assessments can benefit their teaching and evaluation process.
+Nowadays, the advancement with and proliferation of cyber applications, and learning management systems bound up with Web 2.0, educators and researchers are greatly aware of how computer-assisted assessments can benefit their teaching and evaluation process.
 Several researchers have noted the advantages of online formative assessments over traditional classroom assessments.
 A web-based formative assessment strategy can allow students to assess their own progress and understanding at any time.
-It can also help foster a learner and assessment centered focus through formative feedback and enhance learner engagement with valuable learning experiences (Gikandi, Morrow, & Davis, 2011).
+It can also help foster a learner and assessment centered focus through formative feedback and enhance learner engagement with valuable learning experiences (Gikandi, 2011).